dpays/esteem8app.github.io/docs/work-the-system/README.md

 ## More explanation

-System definition -> plan strategies to improve the system.
+System definition -> used to plan strategies to improve the system.

-System objectives -> plan strategies to reach objectives.
+System objectives -> used to plan strategies to reach system's objectives.

-Tools are used to plan and use strategies efficiently.
+Tools -> plan efficient strategies and transform them into tasks.